ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-8-1.png)

 -   The Top 20 Airports with respect to the number of airports that they are connected to show an interesting picture.
 Chicago O'Hare International Airport is the most connected airport in the US with flights to 172 different airports.
-Its followed by Dallas, Atlanta and Denver Airport.
+It is followed by Dallas, Atlanta and Denver Airport.
--   It is interesting to know that airports located in the West coast are not that well compared as compared to other airports.
-The most connected Airport on the west coast is at 10 place (Los Angles Internation Airport- LAX)
+-   It is interesting to know that airports located in the West coast are not that well connected as compared to other airports.
+The most connected Airport on the west coast comes at 10th place (Los Angles Internation Airport- LAX)nationally.
--   Another interesting fact is that despite being the Capital of the World, the 2 aiports in New York City are in the 20th and 22nd place in terms of connectivity.
+-   Another interesting fact is that despite being the Financial Capital of the World, the 2 aiports serving New York City come at a dismal 20th and 22nd place in terms of connectivity.

 ### Figure 4.2.5: Alluvial Plot